All Episodes

 Yeah, yeah.

-Somebody told him that it worked when he did it like once off the cuff, naturally.
+Somebody told him that it worked when he did it like once off the cuff naturally.

-That's that's uh that is such a na that's a rookie mistake.
+That's a rookie mistake.

 Yeah, yeah.